RMerl/asuswrt-merlin/README-merlin.txt

    - CIFS client support (for mounting remote SMB share on the router)
    - Layer7 iptables matching (N16/N66/AC66 only)
    - User-defined options for WAN DHCP queries (required by some ISPs)
-   - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
    - Advanced OpenVPN client and server support (all models except RT-N16)
    - Netfilter ipset module, for efficient blacklist implementation